wendyverdonk93/docs/content/api/reference/payment_options.md

 `notification_url` | string | required

 Endpoint for MultiSafepay to send status updates and other notifications to.
-For more information, see [notification_url](/developer/api/notification-url).
+For more information, see [Notification URL](/developer/api/notification-url).

 ----------------
 `redirect_url` | string | required

 The page the customer is redirected to after completing payment.
-If the transaction status changes to [**Uncleared**](/payments/methods/credit-and-debit-cards/user-guide/evaluating-uncleared-transactions/), the customer is also redirected to your thank-you page.
-**Note:** Customers never see an **Uncleared** status.
-They always experience the payment as successful.
+For more information, see [Redirect URL](/developer/api/redirect-url/).

 ----------------
 `cancel_url` | string | required